isomerpages/moe-methodistgirlssch/_secondary-academic/Aesthetics/Food and Consumer Education.md

 (iii) Consumer Education for making informed choices.

 ### Programme Structure

-The Home Economics programme is offered to the Lower Secondary Level in MGS.
+The Food and Consumer Education programme is offered to the Lower Secondary Level in MGS.

 <style type="text/css">
 .tg {